warrensbox/terraform-switcher/www/docs/usage/environment-variables.md

 is allocated (interactive session).
 `NO_COLOR` environment variable can be set to disable color output forcefully.

-- Can be useful in CI/CD pipelines or other non-interactive sessions where ASCII color codes are not desired or are not supported.
+- Can be useful in CI/CD pipelines or other non-interactive sessions where ANSI color (escape) codes are not desired or are not supported.
 - Any non-empty value disables color output.
 - Is mutually exclusive with `FORCE_COLOR` environment variable (see [`FORCE_COLOR`](#force_color)).